Feng1207/weekly-status/reports/meeting1/README.md

 - Web scraping may infringe on usage policies for some platforms, potentially making the data unsuitable for publication
 - Authentication challenges for custom scraping scripts
 - Need to balance data quality, quantity, and ethical/legal considerations in data collection

+### Zhihan Hu

+#### Summary
+Searched for data collection methods for our healthcare LLM Project, mainly focusing on social media platforms (X, Zhihu, and Xiaohongshu) and reading relevant project papers.

+#### Completed Tasks
+- Conducted literature review for three relevant projects
+- Searched for data collection methods for X, Zhihu, and Xiaohongshu
+- Found some web scrapers for data collection from social media platforms
+- Analyzed usage policies of each social media platform

+#### Ongoing/Upcoming Tasks
+- Test useful and convenient web scrapers for functionality
+- Look for the official API of Xiaohongshu

+#### Blockers/Challenges
+- API access for Xiaohongshu may not be used for getting posts
+- Web scraping may violate usage policies for some platforms and is not suitable for publishing
+- Need to look for high-quality data and need to get a good amount of posts